Dwarfobserver/cpp-sandbox/README.md

  - fast_optional : A template class used to define fast, compile-time optional with a type and the type value considered 'empty'.

  - fluent_collections : Functional-style wrapper of "collections", which are template classes with functions begin(), end() and insert(iterator) that behave gently.
 Not performant, see 'lazy_ranges' include.

+ - bytes_units : Contains an enumeration for ratios and literal operators for units between kilobytes and zettabytes.

- - flag_enmus : Namespace with bit operators for enum classes.
+ - flag_enums : Namespace with bit operators for enum classes.

 ### Incomplete includes :